kljr/SpringboardVM/README.md

 After the update completes, run `vagrant up`.

 The first time running vagrant will take a while.
-After all processes complete successfully you can view the DrupalVM dashboard at http://dashboard.druvmoser.dev.
+After all processes complete successfully you can view the DruVMoser dashboard at http://dashboard.druvmoser.dev.

 ## What does DruVMoser do?